Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/Lionsberg System.md

 Our [[Current Best Understanding]] is that we should build one [[System of Systems]] that [[All]] tribes, nations, and peoples can connect to, which will connect them to [[One Another]] and enable [[All]] to communicate and [[Help One Another]] flourish in harmony.

-This [[System of Systems]] should not be a monolith, but a tapestry of a diverse array of unique and localized systems, that collectively and voluntarily rise up to the [[Minimum Standards of Interoperability]] that enable [[All]] to flourish as one.
+This [[System of Systems]] should not be a monolith, but a tapestry of a diverse array of unique and localized systems, that collectively and voluntarily rise up to the [[Minimum Standards of Interoperability]] that enable [[All]] to flourish as one, without becoming over-centralized and therefore fragile.

 ## A Starting Point For Continuous Improvement